EO-DataHub/eodhp-guide/services/web-presence.md

  - workspace management (including permissions and token generation)
  - account management (including billing)

+Admin rights are required to edit the CMS, which can be done through the admin panel at https://eodatahub.org.uk/admin.
+Admin rights for individual users can be set in keycloak at https://eodatahub.org.uk/keycloak - the `hub_admin` role is required.

 Large parts of the system are available through an API so the web presence isn't always required for access.

 ## Operation